 If bacteria and food are left to build up on your dog’s teeth, plaque and tartar start to form - which brings about a certain (smelly!) odor.

 Unpleasant dog breath shouldn’t be ignored because it could be an early sign of dental disease.
 It can be hard for dogs to tell you they’re in pain (especially when the source of the pain is somewhere less visible, like inside their mouth), so it’s important to stay on top of their oral health before plaque buildup turns into gingivitis or dental disease.

 Kibble vs Raw - what’s the optimal diet?

-The food your dog eats can either keep teeth clean and prevent bad breath, or increase plaque buildup and the odors that come with it - so it’s crucial to be informed and choose wisely!
+The food your dog eats can either keep teeth clean and prevent bad breath, or increase plaque buildup and the odours that come with it - so it’s crucial to be informed and choose wisely!

 Highly-processed kibbles lack the key nutrients your dog needs to thrive, and they don’t provide any ‘brushing or flossing’ action for your dog’s teeth, contrary to popular belief.